Khusanjon-B/CSC-210/README.md

-This is Freshman Year Learning that I have done from both courses as well as by myself.
+This is Freshman Year Learning that I have done from both coursework as well as by myself.

 Spotlight: